Revealed: The not so secret, secret about insulation…

 There it is, the worst kept secret about insulation that nobody seems to know about…

-More and more air conditioning units are being brought in the UK and the running of these is a great waste of electricity.
-If a house is well insulated and you can use some sun shading techniques to stop the fierce summer sun hitting your windows , then in most cases air conditioning would not be needed.
+More and more air conditioning units are being brought into the UK and the running of these is a great waste of electricity.
+If a house is well insulated and you can use some sun shading techniques to stop the fierce summer sun hitting your windows, then in most cases air conditioning would not be needed.
 The other useful technique used in hot climates is using what is called “stack effect” to drive air up and through your house.

 Stack ventilation techniques have been used for centuries to make sure that the building has a comfortable indoor environment.
 The need for deep-plan buildings seems to be becoming more and more inevitable, and with this, stack ventilation is becoming more important.
-Although this strategy is dependant on indoor-outdoor temperature differences , many elements and devices based upon this ventilation concept have been developed to bypass these weaknesses, especially in terms of reliability and applicability in the modern building.
+Although this strategy is dependent on indoor-outdoor temperature differences, many elements and devices based upon this ventilation concept have been developed to bypass these weaknesses, especially in terms of reliability and applicability in a modern building.